Documentation

 • Replacement plan based on mileage or years.

 Don’t look at transportation as a logistics problem because it’s also part of your reputation.
 Do it well, and people notice.
+When you’re ready to compare real options:

 Choosing the Right Bus for Your Purpose

-You know that buying a bus isn’t only about the vehicle.
+Buying a bus isn’t only about the vehicle.
 It’s about the people you’re transporting and the purpose behind the purchase.
 Whether you’re moving a congregation, a student body, or a workforce, the right choice will depend on how and where the bus will be used.
+Below are a few common use cases to help you find the guide that fits your needs:

 Church Buses